timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 }
 ```

-When defining your custom XDM schema(s), implement these interfaces to ensure that the Edge extension successfully serializes the provided data before sending it to Edge Network.
+When defining your custom XDM schema(s), implement these interfaces to ensure that the Edge Network extension successfully serializes the provided data before sending it to Edge Network.

 ------